mpv-player/mpv/DOCS/man/en/options.rst

     images may cover the movie window, though.
 May not work with all video output drivers.

---rtc
-    Turns on usage of the Linux RTC (realtime clock - ``/dev/rtc``) as timing mechanism.
-This wakes up the process every 1/1024 seconds to check the current time.
-Useless with modern Linux kernels configured for desktop use as they already wake up the process with similar accuracy when using normal timed sleep.

---rtc-device=<device>
-    Use the specified device for RTC timing.

 --rtsp-destination
     Used with ``rtsp://`` URLs to force the destination IP address to be bound.
 This option may be useful with some RTSP server which do not send